-In the Microphone Properties dialog window, Custom tab, verify that Microphone Boost is checked.
+In the Microphone Properties dialogue window, Custom tab, verify that Microphone Boost is checked.
 If later on you find that the microphone is too sensitive, uncheck Microphone Boost.
 If Monitoring is also checked, any sound picked up by the microphone will be simultaneously played back through the speakers, which will likely cause audio feedback.

 that the Microphone level is set to its maximum;

-In the Microphone Properties dialog window, Advanced tab, verify that the Exclusive Mode settings are checked as indicated in Figure 10.
+In the Microphone Properties dialogue window, Advanced tab, verify that the Exclusive Mode settings are checked as indicated in Figure 10.
 For voice recordings, use only the 2 channel, 16 bit, 44100 Hz (CD Quality) setting.